Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

     $ ganche-cli

 step 2.
-In a new terminal window:
+In the project directory, run in a new terminal window:

     $ truffle test